FBSeletronica/ESP-IDF-COURSE/FreeRTOS/task-cores/README.md

-## Task High Water Mark
+## Create Task Pinned To Core

-This example shows how to use the task high water mark to check the stack This code is part of the course "Programe o ESP32 com ESP-IDF 5" by Fábio Souza The course is available on https://cursos.embarcados.com.br
+This example shows how to create tasks pinned to a specific core.
+This code is part of the course "Programe o ESP32 com ESP-IDF 5" by Fábio Souza The course is available on https://cursos.embarcados.com.br